CITESmike2020/GLMM-2022-unweighted-model/README.md

 available.
 The steps for the Africa reports are given below; the steps for Asia are similar

 - Update the files in the *Data* directory.
-- Update the *read.africa.R* file in the *Code* directory to point to the new file names
+- Update the *read.africa.R* file in the *Code* directory to point to the new file names.
 - Open and knit the *Africa.technical.update-2021.Rmd* documents to create the html/pdf documents.
 This will take two runs, one for the *html* file and one for the *pdf* file.
 - Put the date of creation in the front of the created html/pdf files and move to the *ReportAndEstimates* directory.